lankydan/lankydanblog-jamstack/content/blog/2017/configuring-logback-with-spring-boot/index.md

 </dependencies>
 ```

 `logback-classic` contains the `logback-core` dependency and between them they contain everything we need to get started.
-The versions of the libraries shown above are for version `2.3.1.RELEASE` of Spring Boot.
+The versions of the libraries shown above are for version `2.7.1` of Spring Boot.
 These dependencies stay the same between Spring Boot versions, but their own versions might differ slightly.
-No changes have been required to any of the examples since originally writing this post against version `2.0.0`.
+No changes have been required to any of the examples since originally writing this post against version `2.0.0` (tested against `2.0.0.RELEASE`, `2.3.1.RELEASE` and `2.7.1`).

 Before we start looking at configuring Logback its worth having a quick look through how to send a message to the log from within a class.